NCAR/climate-primer-water/doc/gcms.rst

 coastal areas and small islands, as well as for extremes.

 *NCA*
 The National Climate Assessment (NCA) is a key initiative of the U.S.
 Global Change Research Program (USGCRP) and is aimed at assessing and summarizing the impacts of climate change on the country and involves contributions from hundreds of experts across various sectors.
-:mark:`The Global Change Research Act of 1990 mandates that the USGCRP deliver a report to Congress and the President not less frequently than every four years that “integrates, evaluates, and interprets the findings of the Program and discusses the scientific uncertainties
+The Global Change Research Act of 1990 mandates that the USGCRP deliver a report to Congress and the President not less frequently than every four years that “integrates, evaluates, and interprets the findings of the Program and discusses the scientific uncertainties